Jorge Martin is not afraid of the possible "biscuit"

 “Recovering points is my main objective.
 I have to try to get the most out of this race.
 With the new asphalt there will be more grip, we will have to be intelligent, fast and manage the situation and the tires well” began the Ducati Pramac rider to the microphones of “Sky Sport MotoGp”

 “I can’t know if Bastianini and Marini will help Pecco.
-I only think about myself, then if someone tries to give him a hand it’s a dynamic over which I have no control.
+I only think about myself, then if someone tries to help him it’s a dynamic over which I have no control.
 I think we would all be very close and I expect a race full of brawl” commented Jorge Martin.

 ©Getty Images